 ABS – Anti-Lock Brake

 Imagine you are driving on a snowy road.
-You need to slam on your brakes and your rear wheels lock up.
-Chances are good the rear end of your vehicle will try to pass the front end, and you can quickly lose control.
+You need to slam on your brakes, and your rear wheels lock up.
+Chances are good the rear of your vehicle will try to pass the front, and you can quickly lose control.

 When you start your vehicle, the ABS light will briefly illuminate on the dashboard.
 If the system detects a problem with itself, the light will stay on.
 That is your cue to take your vehicle to Corny’s Sales & Service Inc for an inspection to determine the problem.

 NAPA Auto Parts wrote our article to distribute to our customers.